SarupaDebnath/SPEDatathon2024/README.md

 # SPEDatathon2024
-# Project Goals: To determine if current CCUS projects are sufficient to meet future carbon reduction targets, particularly the Paris Agreement goals for 2050 for North America.
+# Project Goal: To determine if current CCUS projects are sufficient to meet future carbon reduction targets, particularly the Paris Agreement goals for 2050 for North America.

 Data Analysis: Over 10,000 data rows were analyzed from 4 datasets related to CO2 emissions and CCUS projects, with feature engineering and time-series models (e.g., SARIMA) used to predict emissions.
 Significant correlations were found between CO2 emissions, GDP, and population growth.